Tiberius: Publius Cornelius Tacitus

 The most detailed account of this period was written by Tacitus, whose Annals dedicate the first six books entirely to the reign of Tiberius.
-Tacitus was a Roman senator, born during the reign of Nero in AD 56, and consul suffect in AD 97.
+Tacitus was a Roman senator, born during the reign of Nero in AD 56, and consul suffectus in AD 97.
 His text is largely based on the Acta Senatus (the minutes of the session of the Senate) and the Acta Diurna (a collection of the acts of the government and news of the court and capital), as well as speeches by Tiberius himself, and the histories of contemporaries such as Marcus Cluvius Rufus, Fabius Rusticus and Pliny the Elder (all of which are lost).

-Tacitus' narrative emphasises both political and psychological motivation.
+Tacitus's narrative emphasises both political and psychological motivation.
 His characterisation of Tiberius throughout the first six books is mostly negative, and gradually worsens as his rule declines, identifying a clear breaking point with the death of his son Drusus in AD 23.

 Tacitus describes Julio-Claudian rule as generally unjust and "criminal"; he attributes the apparent virtues of Tiberius during his early reign to hypocrisy.

 Another major recurring theme concerns the balance of power between the Senate and the emperors, corruption, and the growing tyranny among the governing classes of Rome.
 A substantial amount of his account on Tiberius is therefore devoted to the treason trials and persecutions following the revival of the maiestas law under Augustus.
-Ultimately, Tacitus' opinion on Tiberius is best illustrated by his conclusion of the sixth book:
+Ultimately, Tacitus's opinion on Tiberius is best illustrated by his conclusion of the sixth book:

 Suetonius Tranquillus

 Suetonius was an equestrian who held administrative posts during the reigns of Trajan and Hadrian.
 The Twelve Caesars details a biographical history of the principate from the birth of Julius Caesar to the death of Domitian in AD 96.
-Like Tacitus, he drew upon the imperial archives, as well as histories by Aufidius Bassus, Marcus Cluvius Rufus, Fabius Rusticus and Augustus' own letters.
+Like Tacitus, he drew upon the imperial archives, as well as histories by Aufidius Bassus, Marcus Cluvius Rufus, Fabius Rusticus and Augustus's own letters.

-His account is more sensationalist and anecdotal than that of his contemporary, and delves into Tiberius' numerous alleged debaucheries while at Capri.
-Nevertheless, Suetonius praises Tiberius' actions during his early reign, emphasising his modesty.
+His account is more sensationalist and anecdotal than that of his contemporary Tacitus, and delves into Tiberius's numerous alleged debaucheries while at Capri.
+Nevertheless, Suetonius praises Tiberius's actions during his early reign, emphasising his modesty.